FlowFuse/website/src/blog/2024/09/how-to-build-automate-devops-pipelines-node-red-deployments.md

 ---
-title: How to Build and Automate DevOps Pipelines for Node-RED Deployments
+title: Creating and Automating DevOps Pipelines for Node-RED in Industrial Environments
-subtitle: Streamlining Deployments for Efficiency and Safety in Manufacturing and Automotive Industries
+subtitle: Streamlining Deployments for Efficiency and Safety in Industrial Environments
 description: Learn how to build and automate DevOps pipelines for Node-RED deployments in manufacturing and automotive industries.
 Discover practical tips and tools to streamline your deployment process, ensuring efficiency and safety in critical operations.
 date: 2024-09-23
 authors: ["sumit-shinde"]